New Program Teaches Entrepreneurs How to Market to Filipinos…Without the Colonial Playbook

 “To understand Filipino American history is to understand Philippine-American history—and the unequal power relations that define it,” says Dr. Rodriguez.
 “Colonialism created structures and institutions—a playbook–that is stacked against us and constrains our growth.”

-In the course’s final module, students will learn how Manifest Destiny, the U.S. restructuring of the Philippine economy, and ongoing colonial mentality continue to shape Filipino consumer trust and entrepreneurial behavior.
+In the program’s final module, students will learn how Manifest Destiny, the U.S. restructuring of the Philippine economy, and ongoing colonial mentality continue to shape Filipino consumer trust and entrepreneurial behavior.
 It’s why American brands dominate even in Filipino spaces and why Filipino-made products are often undervalued, even by our own communities.

 “We can’t escape these systems,” Rodriguez adds.
 “But we can create guardrails that serve our community and don’t reproduce the colonial playbook.”

-Why It’s Urgent:
+Why It’s Urgent

-Who It’s For:
+Who It’s For

 • Filipino entrepreneurs and brand founders